kylebgorman/perceptronix/README.md

 Dependencies
 ============

-The library depends on C++11 and protobuf 3.0 or greater.
+The library depends on C++14 and protobuf 3.0 or greater.
 It should compile with `g++` or `clang++`.
 Users may also need the protobuf compilation tool `protoc`, which is sometimes distributed separately from protobuf itself.

 The Python wrapper and applications are written for Python 3.7+.
-Compiling the wrapper requires Cython, and the applications require the `nlup` and `regex` Python libraries, both of which are available from PyPI.
+Compiling the wrapper requires Cython, and the applications require the `nlup` and `regex` Python libraries, all of which are available from PyPI.

 Author
 ======